JAYARAJ2014/tf-lambda-apigw/README.md

 AWS managed service that allows you to create and manage HTTP APIs allowing you to implement an HTTP API using Lambda functions

-# 10: Define a state in APIGW
+# 10: Define a stage in APIGW

 `apigw-stages.tf`